Puppet-Finland/robot-edenred/README.md

 way, if the Edenred website ever changes and the script break, you get an alert.

+# Tested operating systems

+This script has been tested on Fedora 36 and 38.
+Other operating systems with recent Python 3 versions should work.

+# Installing prerequisites

+You can (or should) install the prerequisites with pip3:

+    $ pip3 install robotframework robotframework-browser

+Then initialize the Browser library:

+    $ rfbrowser init

 # Mass operations using CSV files

 Edenred cards can be charged with the following benefits: